It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 Fluorescent in situ hybridization is a molecular genetic test used to identify chromosomal abnormalities and other genetic changes in leukemic cells or blasts.

-It uses special DNA probes labeled with fluorescent dyes.
+It uses unique DNA probes labeled with fluorescent dyes.

 The polymerase chain reaction is a method used to make many copies of a particular genetic segment so that it can be tested in the laboratory.

-The polymerase chain reaction is used to find DNA mutations, inversions, or deletions that are related to certain types of leukemia.
+The polymerase chain reaction is used to find DNA mutations, inversions, or deletions related to certain types of leukemia.

-It is useful for diagnosing and determining the prognosis of a specific type of leukemia.
+It helps diagnose and determine the prognosis of a specific type of leukemia.

 During a bone marrow aspiration and biopsy, cells are removed from the bone marrow so they can be analyzed in a laboratory.